Types of Degrees Culinary Arts Majors Are Getting

 Online Culinary Arts Programs

-In 2018-2019, 658 schools offered a culinary arts program of some type.
+In the 2018-2019 academic year, 658 schools offered some type of culinary arts program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|

 |Doctor’s Degree (Other)||0||0|